-The inventory index fell significantly from 48.1 to 37.0 in January.
+The inventory index rose significantly from 37.0 in January to 46.6 in February.
 In May 2015, the index briefly rose to 51.7, crossing the confidence threshold, but it has since fallen again, and in October dropped under 50, remaining in the doldrums in November and December.
 Hovering around the confidence threshold, inventory levels clearly show signs of instability.
-As to how this will play out, we will have to wait and see.
+How this will play out, we have to wait and see.
 But one thing is certain: from the data we have collected over the long term, the inventory situation is far from positive.